Density spikes near black holes in self-interacting dark matter halos and indirect detection constraints: Implications for the Milky Way and M87

+We recast the limits to the case with an SIDM spike, using the approach for the Milky Way discussed previously.
+For the M87 halo, we take the NFW parameters $r_{s} = 20~{\rm kpc}$ and $\rho_{s}= 6.6\times10^{6}~{\rm M_{\odot}/ kpc^{3}}$ following~\cite{Lacroix:2015lxa}.
+The right panel of Fig. ~\ref{fig:MW_M87} shows the upper limits on the annihilation cross section from M87 after taking into account SIDM (solid red) and CDM (solid black) spikes.
+Our CDM limits are stronger than those in~\cite{Lacroix:2015lxa} by a factor of $2.6$, as we take the inner boundary to be $2r_{\bullet}$~\cite{Ferrer:2017xwm}, smaller than theirs $4r_{\bullet}$.
+For SIDM, the presence of the SMBH increases the upper limits on $\left<\sigma_{\rm ann} v_{\rm rel}\right>$ by a factor of $40$, compared to the case with a pure NFW halo (dashed black).
+For a CDM spike, the limits are a factor of $4\times10^5$ stronger.
+Thermal relic scenario is excluded in CDM, while it's allowed for $m_\chi\gtrsim20~{\rm GeV}$ in SIDM.
+This lower bound is weaker than the Milky Way one, $m_\chi\gtrsim2~{\rm TeV}$.

-Another exciting aspect about the M87 target is that the Event Horizon Telescope (EHT) could resolve the dark matter density profile near the hole, due to its unprecedented angular resolution.
+Another exciting aspect about the M87 target is that the EHT could resolve the dark matter density profile near the hole, due to its unprecedented angular resolution.
 Ref.~\cite{Lacroix:2016qpq} shows the EHT is sensitive to synchrotron emission induced by dark matter annihilations and the radiation from the annihilations could further enhance the photon ring around the shadow of the black hole.
-For a CDM spike with the $b\bar{b}$ channel, it shows $\left<\sigma_{\rm ann}v\right>\lesssim 3\times10^{-31}$ for $m_\chi\approx10~{\rm GeV}$, based on previous data releases from the EHT collaboration \cite{Doeleman:2012zc,Akiyama:2015qta}.
-We estimate the EHT sensitivity as $\left<\sigma_{\rm ann}v\right>\lesssim 10^{-26}~{\rm cm^2/s}$ with $m_\chi\approx10~{\rm GeV}$ for an SIDM spike.
-Thus, the EHT provides a unique probe of the thermal relic scenario of SIDM for light dark matter.
+For a CDM spike with the $b\bar{b}$ channel, it shows $\left<\sigma_{\rm ann}v_{\rm rel}\right>\lesssim 3\times10^{-31}$ for $m_\chi\approx10~{\rm GeV}$, based on previous data releases from the EHT collaboration \cite{Doeleman:2012zc,Akiyama:2015qta}.
+We estimate the EHT sensitivity as $\left<\sigma_{\rm ann}v_{\rm rel}\right>\lesssim 10^{-27}~{\rm cm^2/s}$ with $m_\chi\approx10~{\rm GeV}$ for an SIDM spike, which is comparable to the upper limit from the Milky Way; see the left panel of Fig.~\ref{fig:MW_M87}.
+Thus the EHT provides an interesting test of thermal SIDM models.
 Recently, the EHT collaboration observed the black hole shadow of M87 for the first time~\cite{Akiyama:2019eap}.
-It would be of great interest to take their new results and further test the nature of dark matter, which we leave for future work.
+It would be of interest to take their new results and further test the nature of dark matter, which we leave for future work.